FlipWebApps/GameFramework/README.md

 The framework is free, however there is also a [paid version](https://www.assetstore.unity3d.com/#!/content/50893) which contains additional content to get you up and running including:

 	- 3 UI themes (Cartoon, Space, RPG)
-	- The full Beautiful Transitions asset for screen, gameobject and UI wipes and transitions
+	- The full Beautiful Transitions asset for beautiful screen and UI wipes and transitions
+	- THe full Pro Pooling asset for advanced gameobject pooling
 	- Full 2D runner framework and game sample.
 	- Advanced parallex scrolling script.
 	- Additional 3D models and animations including for free prize